shaka-project/shaka-lab/shaka-lab-recommended-settings/windows/README.md

 ## Specific Settings and Dependencies

-Dependencies:
+Dependencies installed with this package:
  - vim (text editor)

-Settings:
+Settings configured automatically by this package:
- - Install and start SSH server
+ - Install and start Microsoft SSH server
  - Configure SSH server:
    - Use PowerShell as the login shell
    - Disable SSH keys shared across all admin accounts